 Bosses can be “bad” for a variety of reasons, but they have a number of traits that are commonplace.
 According to members of the Young Entrepreneur’s Council, from micromanagement to lack of empathy, here are some red flags for a bad boss to see.
-Bad boss characteristics ruin relationship, reputations, growth, culture, motivation.
-Good employees skip, whereas bad employees turn to disengaged residual.
+Bad boss characteristics ruin relationships, reputations, growth, culture, and motivation.
+Good employees skip, whereas bad employees turn to disengaged residuals.

 1. Lack of empathy

 Which is motivating a team of employees to work for a leader who they feel they understand, listen to them, and give direction accordingly.
 There is always going to be a challenge in the workplace, and one of the most important things a leader can do is to empathize with their employees.
 If a frustrated client takes over an employee, talk to them through it.

 If an employee has made a mistake, take the time to understand where things went wrong before making a judgment.
 Empathy shows employees that their leader cares about them and is invested in their future.
 Not having this quality will ensure high employee turnover and low productivity.

 2. Focusing on blame, rather than solution and support

 My own pets about bad bosses are hypocrisy and lack of continuity.
 However, not supporting your team is the No. 1 biggest mistake of all.
 Everybody makes mistakes.
 Good leaders look for solutions and reduce losses: more training, job changes, strategy changes, or goals.
 Good leaders are not prone to mistakes as a way of affirming their position or imposing blame so that they can reject any blame they may have.

 One worker blames the machinery, the supervisor blames the worker, the manager blames the supervisor, and the manager blames the manager.
 Somewhere along this chain of denial, what’s wrong with “let’s focus on solutions so this doesn’t happen again”?